erkan1863/erkan1863.github.io/_portfolio/1_neuro.md

 collection: portfolio
 ---

-In this project, we have analyzed sEMG measuremnt of professional athlete.
-I have completed this project as Signal Processing Focus Data Science Consultant at [Neurocess](https://www.neurocess.co/)
+In this project, we analyzed sEMG measurements of professional athletes.
+I worked on this project for three years as a Consultant for Machine Learning in Signal Processing at [Neurocess](https://www.neurocess.co/)

 * In [Attention-Enhanced Frequency-Split Convolution Block for sEMG Motion Classification: Experiments on Premier League and Ninapro Datasets](https://erkan1863.github.io/publication/2023-12-28-COZDAL), we have presented convolutional octave-band zooming-in with depth-kernel attention learning (COZDAL), a versatile deep learning model designed for surface electromyography (sEMG) motion classification.